Local service page

 Pets can follow people upstairs, wait at parapet corners, or move toward utility gaps.
 The layout should close those paths before appearance is finalized.

-Owner planning a quote
+Owner planning a estimate

 Photos of the exposed side, parapet, stair entry, and tank corner help separate a simple edge closure from a more detailed roof job.